heyjaekim/Acupuncture-Points/CV_DeepLearning/README.md

     ...

 ### 3. Training Network
-To train ekmoon on resnet18 with batch size 32:
+To train hapgok on resnet18 with batch size 32:

     python main.py --kw hapgok --model resnet18 --bs 32

 or using Jupyter notebook run all cells in `Acup_train.ipynb`

 To check tensorboard: